-The proposed medical marijuana cultivation facility will be located within a new 22,680 square foot building and, with supporting parking, landscaping and other amenities, will occupy the entire site.
+The proposed medical marijuana cultivation building complex will be located on a 6.29 acre site, within four (4) 36,000 square foot buildings and will provide all necessary onsite parking, access, circulation, drainage, security, landscaping and other onsite improvements to compliment the development.
 The site is presently vacant.
 Adjacent land uses are light industrial, subject to a maximum building height limit of two stories or 50 feet and lot coverage of 75%.
-The subject 1.06 acre (net area) site will be developed with a single one-story building that would not exceed about 24 feet in height and contain a total of 22,680 square feet of floor area (lot coverage of 49% of net lot area).
+The subject 6.29 acres (net area) site will be developed with four (4) 2-story buildings that will not exceed about 33 feet in height.
+The total building footprints of the four sites are approximately 144,000 square feet bringing the building lot coverage to about 52%.
+The project site consists of one 6.29 acres total gross area over the 4 lots, resulting in four 1.49 acre building sites (64,904 sq ft, each).
+Under the Industrial Zoning District standards, the maximum coverage for the site is 75%.
+The building footprint is proposed at 36,000 sq ft resulting in a building to lot coverage of 55% on each lot/building site, which is below the maximum allowed.
 The scale, mass, coverage, density and intensity of the proposed use will be consistent with light industrial activities; its location within an existing light industrial setting will allow it to be compatible with adjacent industrial uses.
 Staff recommends this finding.